FCJ-DNTU/imga/README.md

 I'll build the system and infrastructure with some technologies, tools, platforms and AWS services that are listed below.

 ### For frontend
 Users will interact with web application and receive result from web application.
-I decide to use this stack to build
+I decide to use these technologies for building are `HTML`, `CSS`, `Javascript`, `Boostrap`.
-- `React`: use to build web app with ReactJS.
-- `Vite`: use to build React App.
-I may use this tool to build static files.
-- `Tailwindcss`: use to style web app.
-- `Zustand`: use for stage management.
-- `Axios`: use to handle api requests.

 ### For backend
 - `Node`, `Express`: use to build